 Despite what you may think, it’s NOT a good idea to flush wet wipes.
-In fact, there are several ongoing lawsuits to change the packaging on these products.
+In fact, there are several ongoing lawsuits to change the packaging of these products.
 Some still say that they are flushable.

 These so-called “flushable” wet wipes have been causing huge problems at sewage plants around the globe.
-Since they don’t break apart like toilet paper, they can combine with fats, oils, and grease to create what are known as a “fatberg.”
+Since they don’t break apart like toilet paper, they can combine with fats, oils, and grease to create what is known as a “fatberg.”

 These fatbergs are costing cities, such as London and New York hundreds of thousands of dollars to fix.
 Just don’t do it!

 The only things you should flush are regular toilet paper and human waste.

 You may want to consider reminding folks with a sign above the toilet to only flush toilet paper, with the rest going in a nearby wastebasket.